 Many of the gambling jurisdictions around the country require the casinos to report the overall payout percentages on a monthly basis.
 (California is not one of the States) These figures are a matter of public record and are published in some newspapers and gaming publications.
-I looked back on these figures over the last year and saw that there was very little change most casinos around the country.
-In some instance there was even some of the payback percentage had increased.
+I looked back on these figures over the last year and saw that there was very little change in most casinos around the country.
+In some instances, there were even some of the payback percentages had increased.

 A reason why some players feel that they may not be winning as often is the fact that many players are making fewer trips to the casino so they are not playing as many sessions.
 So because they are playing fewer sessions they will see fewer big jackpots and fewer winning sessions overall.
 It is all proportional.